zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ### ESM configuration prerequisites

-The user identity mapping is defined as a distributed user identity filter, which is maintained by the System Authorization Facility (SAF) / External Security Manager (ESM).
+The user identity mapping is defined as a distributed user identity mapping filter, which is maintained by the System Authorization Facility (SAF) / External Security Manager (ESM).
 A distributed identity consists of two parts:

 - A distributed identity name
 - A trusted registry which governs that identity

-Administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity filter or filters:
+Administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity mapping filter or filters:

-Use the commands specific to your ESM to create distributed identity filter.
+Use the commands specific to your ESM to create distributed identity mapping filter.

 :::note
 User specified parameters are presented in the section [Parameters in the ESM commands](#parameters-in-the-esm-commands).